 - different time zones

 the value in a pilot rises exponentially.
-That is also true when you plan to run design research simultaneously in more than one market.
+That is also true when you plan to run international design research simultaneously in more than one market.

 What is a pilot session?